 There is some complexity brought in through he western developed lines of Headlight Morgan and Texas Allen, which opens up line breeding opportunities for future development.

 So with a few exceptions Valdez is a modern day example of the very best produce of the government breeding program.
 Let that sink in.
 The government breeding program strictly culled their stock based on a performance standard that is more demanding than I have ever seen in any other breeding society.
-The horses were required to perform correctly in basic riding skills (dressage) as well as in show jumping, a cross-country test and then they had to finish a three-hundred mile endurance ride sound.
+The horses were required to perform correctly in basic riding skills (dressage) as well as in show jumping, a cross-country test and then they had to finish a three-hundred mile endurance ride and come in sound.
 The horses that didn't make the grade were removed from the program.
 And what we see here were the best progenitors of those horses.

 Sadly, this great horse is now deceased.
 However there are many of his descendants out there for you to find.
 One notable stallion son is Primavera Brio MO.